kiva/aries-key-guardian/README.md

 # aries-key-guardian

-Interoperable key guardian and recovery system for self sovereign identity wallets
+Aries Key Guardian is an interoperable key guardian and recovery system for self sovereign identity wallets.